 Our former admin, since stealing our site, has repeatedly alluded to having a “Board of Directors” for her “NPO” but no other person in our community is known to have any official role in her decisions or actions regarding the stolen website and the donations it’s receiving.
 We’re pretty sure that making an “AHC NPO/BOD” Facebook group and adding a few chums and sock puppets to it does not create a valid board of directors.
 If you see a community member’s name listed as being on the AHC Board of Directors, ask them personally if they’re actually on the board.
 So far, the listed people we’ve talked to have said they’re not on the AHC Board of Directors and they don’t understand why they were listed as such.
 But please don’t take our word for it: ask them yourself.
-If you find someone who actually is on the board (other than Ms. H, her husband who has never been involved with AHC and would be on the board only to double Ms. H’s vote weight or the infamous lawsuit-threatening sock puppet Broach Hooper) please have them email us so we can amend this paragraph.
+If you find someone who actually is on the board (other than “Ayliea,” or her real name, or the infamous lawsuit-threatening sock puppet Broach Hooper) please have them email us so we can amend this paragraph.

-Ms. H. claims there is “oversight” on the donations her site takes in, but who actually has this financial oversight is a complete mystery.
+Broach Hooper claims there is “oversight” on the donations her site takes in, but who actually has this financial oversight is a complete mystery.
 Last we checked, all donations went straight to her personal PayPal account.
-Other than Ms. H., the only named “individual” involved in “managing” the AHC website or domain that we’ve ever heard of is Ms. H’s sock puppet, Broach Hooper.
-(There do appear to be some nice volunteers doing the actual work of moderating the new AHC support board, and we’re thankful for that at least).
+Other than her, the only named “individual” involved in “managing” the AHC website or domain that we’ve ever heard of is her sock puppet, Broach Hooper.

 The best lies contain a hair of truth: Persephone (Grace’s Yuku username) did accept “Ayliea’s” offer of help with the site when she returned to work in 2008.
-But Persephone/Grace never “turned it over completely” as Ayliea claims here.
-Ayliea forged ICANN transfer documents to the domain aheartbreakingchoice-dot-com before expatriating to Belize in 2010.
-Her deception took place two full years before she ultimately locked all other admins out of the site — in a hissy fit she threw precisely because she was asked to stop requesting grieving members pay her with “donations.”
+But Persephone/Grace never “turned it over completely” as Ayliea/Broach Hooper claims here.
+Ayliea forged ICANN transfer documents to the domain aheartbreakingchoice dot com before expatriating to Belize in 2010.
+Her deception took place two full years before she ultimately locked all other admins out of the site—in a hissy fit she threw precisely because we told her to stop requesting grieving members pay her with “donations.”

-(We just have to point out here that the admins of EWP have jobs outside the home, or are home with children, or both.
+We just have to point out here that the admins of EWP have jobs outside the home, or are home with children, or both.
 Yet we’re not complaining about being overworked.
-“Ayliea” hasn’t offspring to look after or any outside work responsibilities.
+Ayliea/Broach Hooper hasn’t offspring to look after or any outside work responsibilities.
 It must be simply exhausting living on the beach in Belize, poking around on a website every now and then or updating something to a Facebook lifestyle page.
-Isn’t that lifestyle what most people would call a permanent vacation?)

 On her “donation” page she also claims A Heartbreaking Choice is “A professional non-profit.”
 It is no such thing.
 It hasn’t a 501(c)3 nor any professional or non-profit designation, tax status, certification or credentials.
 Nope, not anywhere in the world, not even in Belize.
 It doesn’t even have these things pending.
 Apparently, Broach Hooper thinks being an unemployed sock puppet is all it takes to be a “non-profit organization” that doesn’t have to report income or pay taxes, and to heck with what the term non-profit actually means.

-But don’t take our word for that: check NPO the watchdog Guidestar, a respected site that rates non-profit organizations.
-And we’re not listed with them either, but we never ask for or accept donations, nor are we trying to palm ourselves off as a non-profit org in order to fool people out of their money or avoid taxes.
+But don’t take our word for that: check NPO the watchdog Guidestar, a respected website that rates nonprofit organizations.
+And no, we’re not listed with them either, but we never ask for or accept donations, nor are we trying to palm ourselves off as a non-profit org in order to fool people out of their money or cheat on our taxes.
 It’s true we don’t profit, but we’re not claiming a special tax-exempt status.
 We don’t take in money, so we don’t need NPO status.
-Ms. H. should not be taking money either, but she plasters the old AHC website with donation links.
-It never had any during the many years that Grace was actively managing it, nor did it when it was managed by the aforementioned “Lucy” who turned it over to Grace.
+Broach Hooper should not be taking money either, but she plasters the old AHC website with donation links.
+It never had any during the many years that Persephone/Grace was actively managing it, nor did it when it was managed by the aforementioned “Lucy” who turned it over to Grace.